vigneshlaks/Lucky-Cali/README.md

 - **Personalization**: Providing a more tailored training experience based on user goals and skill levels.
 - **Accessible Knowledge**: Democratizing and aggregating the best resources for calisthenics enthusiasts.

+I read the book 'the cold start problem'.
+It made lead me to think more about how the website I was building could be oriented as a "networked product".
+I eventually came up with the idea of scaling the product in two verticals.
+Having a competition side where users would compete against eachother and then a LLM centered learning resource.
+The users would initially be attracted by the learning resource then as the application scales more users would take advantage of the competition aspect.
+This idea was directly inspired by what I had been reading.

 ---

 ## **Features and Complexities**